Thermodynamics-informed graph neural networks: Introduction

 \section{Introduction}

+Computer simulation has become a standard tool in a wide variety of fields, from natural to social sciences, in order to simulate physical phenomena and predict its future behaviour.
+Simulation models enable engineers to find optimal designs which can later be validated in a much more expensive experimental set-ups.
+Thus, it is important to develop models based on mathematical and physical foundations which ensure the reliability of the results.
+With the irruption of the information era, recent research lines have focused on the use of data-based deep learning algorithms which overcome some of the limitations of traditional methods, such as handling highly nonlinear dynamics \cite{raissi2019physics}, problems whose mathematical formulation is unknown \cite{cranmer2020discovering} or real-time simulation performance \cite{moya2021physics}.

-Deep learning is known for being very demanding in both data and computational power.
-A present challenge is not only to develop numerical algorithms to speed-up the already complicated neural network models but also to build smarter architectures which take advantage of the problem structure, potentially reducing the data consumption and improving its generalization.
+However, deep learning is usually very demanding in both data and computational power.
+A present challenge is not only to develop numerical algorithms that speed-up the already complicated neural network models but also to build smarter architectures which take advantage of the problem structure, potentially reducing the data consumption and improving its generalization.
 Two historical examples are convolutional \cite{lecun1999object} and recurrent \cite{rumelhart1985learning} neural networks, which exploit the structured data in grid elements and timesteps to induce translation and time invariance respectively, both remaining as major breakthroughs in their respective fields.

-This network-invariance concept was generalized recently by Battaglia et. al \cite{battaglia2018relational} coining the term relational inductive bias, i.e. imposed constraints on relationships and interactions among entities in a learning process.
-This concept is not only restricted to regular structured data (images or time series) but also to a general case of relations (edges) over arbitrary entities (nodes), mathematically represented with a graph.
+Motivated by the study of such architectures, which exploit the invariant quantities of the problem, a new machine learning paradigm recently arose known as geometric deep learning \cite{bronstein2017geometric}.
+The key insight is to impose specific constraints related to the symmetries of the problem, acting as a strong inductive bias to the learning process.
+This framework is not only restricted to regular structured data (images or time series) but also to a general case of relations (edges) over arbitrary entities (nodes), mathematically represented with a graph.

+In a similar way, physics problems have an intrinsic mathematical structure unveiled by centuries of theoretical and experimental knowledge.
+From Newton's laws of motion to the Standard Model, the laws of nature can often be described as a set of partial differential equations (PDEs) which can also lead neural networks to find the correct solution of a dynamical problem.
+These are the foundations of the so-called physics-informed deep learning.

+The present work aims to combine both inductive biases in order to learn a physical simulator able to predict the dynamics of complex systems in the context of fluid and solid mechanics.